astropy/photutils/docs/photutils/morphology.rst

 The :func:`~photutils.morphology.data_properties` function can be used to calculate the properties of a single source from a cutout image.
 `~photutils.morphology.data_properties` returns a
-`~photutils.segmentation.SegmentProperties` object.
-Please see `~photutils.segmentation.SegmentProperties` for the list of the many properties that are calculated.
+`~photutils.segmentation.SourceProperties` object.
+Please see `~photutils.segmentation.SourceProperties` for the list of the many properties that are calculated.
 Even more properties are likely to be added in the future.